vovamarch/AVH_EFR32/README.md

 Execution completed!
 >
 ```
+It can be seen from API requests that temperature increase by 10 degrees toggles LED0, and this is also confirmed with the UART output from the board.

 6) If script is stuck or failed and instance is not deleted, delete it via web UI.